vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 Existing dynamic-command tests cover program changes and bank switches.
 The full build is warning-free and all 20 CTest targets pass.

+## Construct export variant regions in one pass

+Instrument variant preparation now applies envelope overrides and appends stereo layers into one candidate region vector.
+It no longer copies an entire instrument for every attack or builds an intermediate stereo input vector.
+The candidate's envelopes determine whether a non-stereo variant differs from the base, removing the separately accumulated envelope-difference flag.

+Only an actual new variant copies the instrument and replaces its regions.
+Existing variants still match effective region values, preserving deduplication across different override histories.
+Address allocation, active-voice warnings, cleared/inherited stages, silent stereo layers, and note selection are unchanged.
+Production line count is unchanged; one construction pass and one state flag are removed, with no new types or public API.

+All 20 CTest targets pass, including existing envelope, stereo, and address exhaustion regressions.
+A temporary comparison checks variant addresses, region values, note selections, and complete diagnostics in 2,048 preparations across all four options, partial masks, cleared/restored fields, multiple lanes, repeated and held notes, signed/zero gains, and non-finite envelope values.
+Both implementations run under AddressSanitizer and UBSan without findings.
+The full build is warning-free; no test code is added.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,